Graham Norton: Other activities

 On 7 March 2013, Norton broke the Guinness World Record for "Most Questions Asked on a TV Chat Show" on Comic Relief's Big Chat, which raised £1.02 million.

 In 2014, Norton criticised the decision by Irish broadcaster RTÉ to settle out of court with opponents of gay marriage who claimed they had been defamed in an edition of the Saturday Night Show.

 In 2014, Norton publicly backed "Hacked Off" and its campaign toward UK press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable".

 In October 2014, Norton released his second memoir, The Life and Loves of a He-Devil.
 It won in the Non-Fiction Book of the Year category at the 2014 Irish Book Awards.
 Also in 2014, he was named in the top 10 on the World Pride Power list.

-Norton has a shareholding of two per cent in New Zealand winery Invivo Wines.
+Norton has a shareholding of two percent in New Zealand winery Invivo Wines.
 Norton has his own wine range in collaboration with Invivo, the first wine was first released in 2014.

 In July 2015, the Bishop of Cork, Paul Colton, hosted an evening with Norton involving 90 minutes of interview, questions, and answers with an audience of more than 400 people.
 The event, part of the West Cork Literary Festival, was sold out.

 On 9 October 2020, Norton announced via Twitter he had been cast as the voice of Moonwind, a spiritual sign twirler, in the Disney/Pixar animated feature Soul, starring Jamie Foxx and Tina Fey.